eclipse/mosaic.website/content/home/partners.md

 [[image_text_block]]
-    content = """The future of Eclipse MOSAIC is driven by several industry and academic partners in the [openMobility Working Group](https://openmobility.eclipse.org) at the Eclipse Foundation."""
+    content = """The future of Eclipse MOSAIC is driven by several industry and academic partners in the [openMobility Interest Group](https://openmobility.eclipse.org) at the Eclipse Foundation."""
     [[image_text_block.image]]
         file = "/img/logos/partners/open-mobility.png"
         alt = "openMobility logo"